oracle-livelabs/pts/ai-vector-search-apex-adb/tables/tables.md

     ```

-## Task 6: Generating output using LLM.
+## Task 3: Create function to generate output using LLM

 ### **Send the text chunks from the vector search with the user question to the LLM and generate the response.**